EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About Me</font></b></summary>

 I'm also mostly known online as NotPyro404.
 I am a Moderator in the Discord Server for The Enhanced Network, aswell as a Website Maintainer for [T.E.N.](https://weareten.ca/) (Mainly TOHE Documentation).
-I'm now technically a TOHE Contributor because I've "coded" my first addon, Sloth!<br>
+I've "coded" my first TOHE addon, Sloth!<br>
 If you want to see some stuff that I'm working on, you can check out my Google Site by clicking [Here](https://sites.google.com/view/notpyro404), or clicking my name. <span style="background-image: linear-gradient(to right, red, orange, yellow, green, blue, indigo, violet); -webkit-background-clip: text; color: transparent;"> Have a Good Day! </span>
 </details>